-Contact Teresa Scroope, Deputy Clerk at deputyclerk@calvintownship.ca for information related to the Municipality's policies, bylaws, completed studies, and in the absence of Donna Maitland, the CAO/Clerk Treasurer, Teresa is available to help assist you with other senior administrative matters.
+Contact our Deputy Clerk at deputyclerk@calvintownship.ca for information related to the Municipality's policies, bylaws, completed studies, and in the absence of Donna Maitland, the CAO/Clerk Treasurer, the Deputy Clerk is available to help assist you with other senior administrative matters.

 The Clerk is an appointed officer of the Corporation, responsible for duties assigned by Council under municipal policy and Provincial Statutes and Regulations, including The Municipal Act, The Municipal Elections Act, The Vital Statistics Act, Municipal Freedom of Information and Privacy Protection, The Line Fences Act, Assessment Act and the Planning Act.